-- Adding more natural elements like plants and green color furniture or paint.
+- Adding more natural elements like plants and green colour furniture or paint.

 - Allowing employees to bring in decorations and items to make their space feel like home.

-- Taking advantage of exciting colors like yellow, orange, and red to stimulate team members.
+- Taking advantage of exciting colours like yellow, orange, and red to stimulate team members.

 - Implementing taller windows that bring in natural light and let you see the outside world.

 It’s been scientifically proven that taking strategic breaks can make you more productive.
 How does that work?
-Simply because the human brain isn’t equipped to do things for long periods of time, but rather use bursts of energy to get tasks done quickly.
+Simply because the human brain isn’t equipped to do things for long periods, but rather use bursts of energy to get tasks done quickly.